Elizabeth-Hayman/Recoverability_of_ARG_topologies/README.md

 - a plotter function extracts data from the solution matrix and was used to create all the graphs used in the paper.

 Solving the topology of the full ARG including galled recombinations requires some additional code used for optimising an otherwise unfeasibly large matrix.
 A _reference matrix_ is used to associate the tuple of states for the left (or right) hand lineages of the graph to an integer.
 The exploits the constraint that the total number of left (or right) hand lineages must sum to the number of open recombination loops.
 This folder therefore additionally includes:
-- creation of the reference matrix,
+- a function for the creation of the reference matrix,
-- return function which return the associated integer to a tuple of states.
+- a return function which return the associated integer to a tuple of states.